AliChahbandar/PlatformShooterGame/README.md

 # PlatformShooterGame
-Immerse yourself in a dynamic world where precise shooting, tactical strategy, and thrilling combat reign supreme.

-Platform Shooter Game

 Dive into the thrilling world of the Platform Shooter Game!
 This Pygame-based project offers an action-packed experience where you'll engage in intense battles, navigate challenging levels, and face off against AI opponents.